CellProfiler/python-bioformats/README.rst

 Report bugs here: https://github.com/CellProfiler/python-bioformats/issues

-python-bioformats is licensed under the BSD license.
-See the accompanying file LICENSE for details.
+python-bioformats is licensed under the GNU General Public License (GPL).
+Many files are licensed under the more permissive BSD license.
+See the accompanying files COPYING and LICENSE for details.

 Copyright (c) 2009-2014 Broad Institute.
 All rights reserved.